 A Synagogue with a Rich History

-Congregation Ahavas Israel is located in the Greenpoint Historic District in North Brooklyn, New York.
-Founded in 1886, we are the oldest synagogue still operating in Brooklyn.
-The synagogue holds Shabbat and holiday services, all of which are followed by communal meals.
-We also host classes by visiting rabbis and scholars as well as celebrations of the Jewish holidays throughout the year.
+Greenpoint Shul (Congregation Ahavas Israel) is located in the Greenpoint Historic District in New York City.
+Founded in 1893, we are Brooklyn's oldest still operating synagogue.
+Our joyful community holds Shabbat and holiday services, all of which are followed by communal meals.
+We also host a range of weekly classes and events.

 Ahavas Israel is the only remaining Jewish congregation in a neighborhood that once supported five synagogues.
 Ahavas Israel is the result of a merger of three synagogues that had served Greenpoint in the late 19th century: Temple Beth El, Hebrew Educational Alliance of Greenpoint and Ahavas Israel.

 Temple Beth El was founded as a German-Jewish Reform synagogue.
 From 1886, it operated out of what is now our east building (110 Noble St.).
 This building was, according to records, a Congregationalist Church dating back to 1871.

 Ahavas Israel came into existence in 1893 when it was incorporated by German-Jewish émigrés in Kings County as an Orthodox shul.
 Temple Beth El merged with them in 1898 and Ahavas Israel laid the cornerstone in 1903 for our current home, the West Building at 108 Noble St.